cometa/devices/README.md

 A response to a API request is a hash containing at least the response code.
 If the response code is `"response": "200"`, other attributes may be returned in the response hash.

 ###Subscribe

-    GET /subscribe?<device_id>&<device_key>[&<platform]
+    GET /subscribe?<app_name>&<app_key>&<device_id>[&<platform]

+Headers:
+    Cometa-Authentication: [YES | NO]

 Parameters:

 * device\_id - the unique device ID (max 32 characters)
 * device\_key - the device authentication key
+* app\_key - the application key
 * platform - (optional) an information string used to identify the device type (max 64 characters)

 Successful response:

 	{
 		"status": "200",
-		"heartbeat": "60"
+		"heartbeat": "60",
+        "epoch": "1379030944"
 	}

-If the device is successfully subscribed, in the response hash there is a heartbeat frequency in seconds for the device.
-This is only a hint and devices can decide whether to use it or to ignore it.
-The HTTP connection is reverted and persisted.
+If the device is successfully subscribed, in the response hash there is a heartbeat frequency in seconds for the device and the epoch time of the server.
+The heartbeat frequency is only a hint and devices can decide whether to use it or to ignore it.
+The server epoch time may be useful for embedded device to initialize a system timer or to synchronize a hardware Real-Time Clock.

+Once the device is subscribed, the HTTP(S) connection is reverted and persisted.

 A status other than 200 in the hash, means that the device has not authenticated and the connection closed.

 Subscribing a device to a Cometa hosted application is the authentication process that allow a device to establish a permanent connection with the Cometa server.
+Authenticating a device can be done with a one-way authentication or a two-way authentication.
+The optional `Cometa-Authentication` HTTP header in the request has the value `YES` if a two-way authentication is needed.
+Otherwise a one-way authentication is performed.
+The default value is `YES`.

+A one-way authentication is performed by the Cometa server only, using the provided application key.
-Authenticating a device involves a 3-way handshaking between the device itself, the application server, and the Cometa server.
+A two-way authentication involves a 3-way handshaking between the device itself, the application server, and the Cometa server.
 A device has a limited time to complete the authentication handshake before the Cometa server times out and closes the connection.

-The following diagrams illustrates the device authentication process:
+The following diagrams illustrates the device two-way authentication process:

 ![Authentication](http://www.websequencediagrams.com/cgi-bin/cdraw?lz=b3B0IERldmljZSBBdXRoZW50aWNhdGlvbiBTZXF1ZW5jZQpwYXJ0aWNpcGFuACMIAAYNV2ViQXBwABkNQ29tZXRhCgBSBi0-AAkGOiBHRVQgL3N1YnNjcmliZT88YXBwX25hbWU-JjxkAH4FX2lkPgoANwYtPgCBEAY6IENvbm5lYwCBDgVlc3RhYmxpc2hlZCAoImNoYWxsZW5nZSIpAGIJAIEHBjogaHR0cDoveW91cmFwcC9hAIFQCmU_AGELAG8Ja2V5PiYAgQsFAAQGAFIJPgoAgVkGAIEFCkhNQUMoAHIJLCBzZWNyZXQAeAoAgWUIKABHBzoAGhcpAIFYEQCDAAdTAIIZCGQgKCIyMDAiKQplbmQKCg&s=rose)